manhtom/OOP.20222/README.md

 Please find the work in the corresponding folders.

 - `AimsProject` folder: main work on AIMS Project (Lab02-Lab05)
+- `GUIProject` folder: Swing & JavaFX test project (Lab05)
-- `OtherProjects` folder: other submissions
+- `OtherProjects` folder: submissions other than aforementioned projects

 Open the repository in [Eclipse](https://eclipseide.org/) for the best experience.